CodePushGo/website/src/content/blog/en/apple-policy-updates-for-capacitor-apps-2025.md

 ## Summary

-As Apple updates its policies in 2025, [Capacitor app developers](https://capgo.app/docs/) will need to adjust their workflows to stay compliant while ensuring updates are delivered efficiently.
+As Apple updates its policies in 2025, [React Native app developers](https://capgo.app/docs/) will need to adjust their workflows to stay compliant while ensuring updates are delivered efficiently.
 Below is a recap of the key actions and resources discussed earlier, highlighting the importance of strong security measures and [effective update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/).

 ### Action Items